Mubarokahh/Automating-Infrastructure-with-Terraform/README.md

  11. NAT gataeway to give internet access to the private subnet.
  12. Autoscaling group for the nginx server and webservers

+ EVENTS OF THE PROJECT

+ - I created an IAM user, named stile and granted the stile  administrativeaccess permissions.
+ - I created secret access key adn access ID for the user.
+ - I created an amazon S3 bucket for storing terrafoarm statefile